-IntroductionAs there are multiple options for investment on offer today, it may seem a little confusing to choose the right plan.
-While investment plans are dependent on the individual’s risk profile, time horizon and other factors, some investment platforms offer excellent options for you to start your journey towards wealth accumulation and growing rich.
+You have multiple options for investment today, and it may seem a daunting task to choose the right one.
+While you must choose investment plans depending on your risk profile, time horizon and other factors, some investment platforms offer excellent options for you to start your journey towards wealth accumulation and growing rich.toc

 Mutual funds are one of the most sought after investment options in India.
 Amongst mutual funds, equity mutual funds invest most of the assets in stocks.
 It has the potential to offer inflation-beating returns over some time.
 The point to note is that with high rewards come high risks as well.
 You must invest in equity funds to achieve your investment objectives only if it matches your risk tolerance.